 - Mahree herself is a subversion.
 She starts out as being pretty racist, but this is more due to the society she grew up in than any genuine hate.
 Her time spent with the Dellums family and her friendship with Piper whittle away her old prejudices.

-- In the Marvel Cinematic Universe, Ulysses Klaue, an enemy of Black Panther who was implied to be a Belgian-Congolese Neo-Nazi in the comics, is turned into an Afrikaner arms dealer.
-He's hardly picky about whom he sells to, and threatens clients who don't pay on time, but he does offer visitors candy.
-Appears in Avengers: Age of Ultron and Black Panther (2018).
+- Invoked in the Marvel Cinematic Universe with international gangster Ulysses Klaue, an enemy of Black Panther who appears in Avengers: Age of Ultron and Black Panther (2018).
+Like in the comics, he's actually a Belgian of Dutch descent, but the films have him operating out of South Africa.
+He's hardly picky about whom he sells to or works for, and threatens clients who don't pay on time, but he does offer visitors candy.

 - The Private Military Contractors in Sheena are all white Africans, led by a guy named Colonel Jorgensen.
 They're presented as brutish and militaristic, massacring an entire village just to make a point, refer to the black Zambuli tribesmen as "those bastards," and later attack a herd of antelope using their helicopter.
 Only a few of them bother trying for an Afrikaner accent, though.